Construction is underway on a new Aldi

 The company will be sharing the site with elderly home group Anchor, which is building 69 apartments sold on a 99-year lease - each coming with its own care package.
 On top of that, it will have a hotel-style reception area, a bistro-style café and an activities area.

-The news will be welcomed by Newmarket residents who are disappointed that Newmarket is losing its Asda supermarket, which is closing its doors for the final time on December 2.
+The news will be welcomed by Newmarket residents who are disappointed that the town is losing its Asda supermarket, which is closing its doors for the final time on December 2.

 Marks and Spencer also recently decided to leave Newmarket, closing its flagship store at the Guineas Shopping Centre on August 11 after 30 years of trading in the town.